Ernie Toseland: Manchester City

 In the 1934–1935 football season Toseland scored five goals and City finished fourth in the league, ten points behind champions Arsenal.
 One of Toseland's five goals that season came in a memorable 5–0 victory against Wolverhampton Wanderers on the final day of the season.
-In the 1936–1936 season, Toseland was again City's fourth highest scorer in the league with ten goals.
+In the 1935–1936 season, Toseland was again City's fourth highest scorer in the league with ten goals.
 Eric Brook was the leading scorer with thirteen goals.

-In the 1936–1937 football season Toseland was part of the first Manchester City side to win the League Championship.
+In the 1936–1937 football season Toseland was part of the first Manchester City side to win the League Championship, with an appearance in all 42 games played and 7 goals scored.
 The team went on an unbeaten run after Christmas, winning 14 times and drawing 6 games.
 The championship was won at Maine Road with a 4–1 victory over Sheffield Wednesday.
-In the 1937–1938 football season Toseland was part of the City team that were relegated from the first division despite scoring more goals than any other team.
+In the 1937–1938 football season, Toseland was part of the City team that were relegated from the first division despite scoring more goals than any other team.
 In 1938 he transferred to Sheffield Wednesday but only played fifteen times for his new team before the outbreak of war.